-Open Air Market: A building or site used for selling or offering for sale at retail of locallygrown vegetables or produce, occurring in a pre-designated area, where there is a collection of individual vendors who have raised the vegetables or produce or have taken the same on consignment for retail sale.
+Open Air Market: A building or site used for selling or offering for sale at retail of locally-grown vegetables or produce, occurring in a pre-designated area, where there may be a collection of individual vendors or single vendor who have/has raised the vegetables or produce or have/has taken the same on consignment for retail sale.
 Also includes the incidental sale at retail of artisan-produced handicrafts, artwork, and baked goods.

 Operation Center - Taxi/Bus: A facility for the housing of motor-driven buses or taxis, which may include maintenance of those vehicles.